Koed00/django-q/README.md

 ### Status
 In Alpha.
 Everything should work, but the basic structure can still change.
-Main focus is on creating more test, better coverage and stability.
+Main focus is on creating more tests, better coverage and stability.

 ### Architecture
 ![Django Q schema](http://i.imgur.com/wTIeg2T.png)

 ### Usage
-Schedule the asynchronous exectution of a function by calling `async` from within your Django project.
+Schedule the asynchronous execution of a function by calling `async` from within your Django project.

 ```python
 async(func,*args,hook=None,**kwargs)